 When I asked them for advice for this guide, the most common response I received went something like:

-“During quarantine, life is going to be chaos.
-This is not normal, and neither will your workout be.
+“Training with kids running around is going to be chaos.
 That’s okay.
 Do the best you can.”

 This doesn’t mean “Don’t bother working out.”

 It just means you should forgive yourself ahead of time if all doesn’t go according to plan.